 During the weekends, students have the choice of staying in Paris or traveling in France or to nearby European countries.
 You must however attend all Friday and Monday classes.

-- Click here for the link to a blog post honoring the memory of Shareen Abbasy in whose name the Department created the JanPlan Abbasy scholarship.
-Jacob David was the recipient in 2018.
+Click here for the link to a blog post honoring the memory of Shareen Abbasy in whose name the French Studies Department created the JanPlan Abbasy scholarship.
+Madeleine Hand was the recipient in 2019.

 Abbasy Scholarship Recipients

 |Madeleine Hand: 2019|